Messiah ben Joseph: Jewish understanding

 Judaism rejects the original sin doctrine of Christians.
-It is taught that each Jew individual is responsible to follow the 613 mitzvot to the best of his abilities, for each Jew has individual blessings and tests by God.
+It is taught that each Jewish individual is responsible to follow the 613 mitzvot to the best of their abilities, for each Jew has individual blessings and tests by God.
 Non-Jews are encouraged to keep the Seven Laws of Noah.

 When korbanot ("sacrifices") were offered in ancient times they were offered according to Jewish halakha in the tabernacle and the temple in Jerusalem.
 Traditionally by way of example, Jews offer vidui ("confessions"), prayers (sacrifices of the lips, "Forgive all iniquity, and accept that which is good; so will we render for bullocks the offering (Korban) of our lips."
 Hosea 14), ethical civilisation, and tzedakah a form of charity.
 Traditionally most common among Ashkenazi Jews, some perform kapparot as a form of tzedakah.
 On Yom Kippur God judges each individual yearly.

 If Messiah ben Joseph is killed it is not considered a sacrifice but rather a tragedy that will befall Israel proceeding the eschaton.
 Neither Messiah ben Joseph nor Messiah ben David will remove the requirement to keep the 613 mitzvot.